top of page

 Photograph © Hugo Glendinning

 Tehching Hsieh was born in 1950 in Nan-Chou, Taiwan.
 Hsieh dropped out from high school in 1967 and took up painting.
 After finished compulsory military service (1970 – 73), Hsieh had his first solo show at the gallery of the American News Bureau in Taiwan.
-Shortly after, Hsieh stopped painting.
-Hsieh made a performance action, Jump, in which he broke both of his ankles.
-Hsieh trained as a seaman, which he then used as a means to enter the United States.
-In July, 1974, Hsieh arrived at a small port near Philadelphia.
-He was an illegal immigrant in the States for fourteen years until granted amnesty in 1988.
+Shortly after this he stopped painting entirely and began making a series of works dealing with action and its serial traces in documents, culminating in Jump, a work in which he recorded his fall from a second story window, breaking both of his ankles.
+Hsieh trained as a seaman, working on oil tankers, which he then used as a means to enter the United States in July 1974.
+He was an undocumented worker in the States for fourteen years until he was granted amnesty and citizenship in 1988.

 Tehching Hsieh lives in Brooklyn, New York.